-This year’s virtual Who Will Own the Forest event features some of the leading voices in Timberland Investment, Forestry, and Technology.
+Last year’s virtual Who Will Own the Forest event featured some of the leading voices in Timberland Investment, Forestry, and Technology.

 Episode 1: The Reunion: A Talk With Industry Veterans on Timberland Investing